 What does the equipment look like?

-In this procedure, ultrasound, CT, or x-ray equipment and a needle may be used.
+In this procedure, ultrasound, CT, or x-ray equipment may be used to guide a needle into the fluid within the pleural space.
 Thoracentesis is typically performed with ultrasound guidance.
 Occasionally, CT-guidance will be used.

 Ultrasound scanners consist of a console containing a computer and electronics, a video display screen and a transducer that is used to do the scanning.
 The transducer is a small hand-held device that resembles a microphone, attached to the scanner by a cord.
 Some exams may use different transducers (with different capabilities) during a single exam.
 The transducer sends out high-frequency sound waves (that the human ear cannot hear) into the body and then listens for the returning echoes from the tissues in the body.
 The principles are similar to sonar used by boats and submarines.